-$p_i(\theta)$: the probability that the student has the ability θ to answer the item i correctly θ : student's ability estimate b_i : item difficulty level ai: item discrimination ci: guessing factor n: the number of items e: 2.718
+$p_i(\theta)$ : the probability that the student has the ability $\theta$ to answer the item i correctly $\theta$ : student's ability to estimate bi: item difficulty level ai: item discrimination ci: guessing factor n: the number of items e: 2.718

-The parameter c is worth 0.25 because there are only 4 possible answers on each questions (multiple choice questions).
-This input is divided into two categories namely minimum and maximum.
+The parameter c is worth 0.25 because there are only four possible answers to each question (multiple choice questions).
+This input is divided into two categories, namely minimum and maximum.

-4. Participant's response or answer (r_i) , if the correct answer is worth 1, whereas if the wrong answer is 0
+• Participant's response or answer $(r_i)$ , if the correct answer is worth 1, whereas if the wrong answer is 0.